 An easy Panettone recipe with chocolate chips and dried fruit.
 This Italian sweet bread is usually made during Christmas and its’ speckled interior will impress your whole family!

 Panettone is a sweet Italian bread usually made for Christmas or New Year.
 Most Panettone recipes require one or even two days of preparation because you have to make a starter and feed it every so often for the yeast to develop.
 This here is an easier recipe, one you can make in one day with minimum effort but maximum results.
 But be aware: the vanilla and citrus zest, combined with the chocolate chips and the buttery scent of the dough will make your kitchen smell amazing!
 And in case you want a second dessert for your Christmas table, you should definitely consider making this Xmas scented cake with fluffy vanilla buttercream 🙂

 In Christianity, bread is one of the most powerful symbols.
 And in Italy, during the past, yeast was considered a very special ingredient, so it was only used to make bread for religious celebrations, like Christmas.
-Throughout the years this bread was enriched with raisins and candied citrus peel, butter, and eggs, and that’s how Panettone was born.
+Throughout the years this bread was enriched with raisins and candied citrus peel (I also add chocolate chips), butter, and eggs, and that’s how Panettone was born.
 It actually has a lot of similarities with a Greek traditional sweet bread (Tsoureki), even though Tsoureki is made during Easter.

 The classic Panettone recipe uses two parts raisins, one part candied orange peel and one part candied lemon peel.
 But, since you are the maker of this bread you can deviate from the standard recipe and customize your panettone to your liking.
 My favorite combinations so far are: